-For many years, our team at ICP has been perfecting our custom matting for continued climber safety.
-By reducing soft spots and matting separation, our ICP custom mats are considered some of the safest in the climbing industry.
-Climbing mats are often seen as an afterthought, so it’s important to consider the following when thinking about climber safety:
+For many years, the ICP team has been perfecting our custom matting for continued climber safety.
+By reducing soft spots and matting separation, ICP custom mats are considered some of the safest in the climbing industry.
+Climbing mats are often an afterthought, so it’s important to consider the following when thinking about climber safety:

 - What height are climbers falling from?